barionleg/ANTs_wiki/Warp-and-reorient-a-diffusion-tensor-image.md

 The `intent_code` value of 1005 is the NIFTI-1 code for a symmetric matrix.

-If your data is not in this format, see [Importing Diffusion Tensors](#importing-diffusion-tensors) below.
+If your data is not in this format, see this page.

 ## Warp and reorient the DT